ThisIsLuckyluck/WebApp/README.md

 git clone https://github.com/FAST-SUSHI-NEXTECH/WebApp.git
 ```

-Once you have cloned the project go to your folder directory and do the following command :
+Once you have cloned the project go to your folder directory and do the following command for install/update package :

 ```bash
 npm i
 ```
-for install/update package.
+This command make a build of the app
 ```bash
 npm run build
 ```
-for building the app.

-Finally do
+Finally do this to see the app in your own local system
 ```bash
 npm run start
 ```
-for see in your local system the App !